Finland becomes the final EU member state to abandon online gambling monopoly, with new multi-licensing framework taking effect July 2027.

 — Maarten Haijer, Secretary General of EGBA

-Finland's reform demonstrates that even countries with entrenched monopoly traditions can successfully modernise their regulatory frameworks for the digital gambling age.
+Finland's transition demonstrates that even countries with long-standing monopoly traditions can reform their systems to meet digital age requirements.

 According to European Gaming and Betting Association.